Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

    1

-The dictionarylike root object stores the ids of all of its subresources as keys, and provides a ``__getitem__`` implementation that fetches them.
+The dictionary-like root object stores the ids of all of its subresources as keys, and provides a ``__getitem__`` implementation that fetches them.
 So ``get_root()`` fetches the unique root object, while ``get_root()['joeschmoe']`` returns a different object, also stored in the